 The type of business entity you choose for your food truck will affect your tax obligations and amount of personal liability.
 There are four basic types of business formations: sole proprietorship, partnership, corporation and limited liability company.
 Each type has different requirements, tax implications and levels of liability.

 Small businesses most often choose to form a limited liability company, known as an LLC.
 Owning a food truck exposes you to a wide range of liabilities.
 By setting up an LLC, your personal assets are shielded from business debts and any claims against the company.
 You also may establish a credit profile for your business that is separate from your own.
 Unlike corporations, LLCs do not require a board of directors or shareholders, and profits can be divided in any way.
-For more information, check out UpCounsel’s guide on choosing a legal entity for your business.
+For more information, check out UpCounsel’s article about choosing between an LLC and a corporation.

 Food trucks can be great for entrepreneurs because they are cheaper to start than traditional brick-and-mortar restaurants.
 However, the costs can add up, and you may need to secure financing from private investors, a bank loan, a line of credit, or even a government program like the California Small Business Loan Guarantee Program.